TysonTran/LV_Real_Estate/README.md

 In this case, it is important to account for appreciation when looking at how properties fare against each other because it is growth on the money invested that would be received when selling the property.
 It also shows how the areas the properties are in have changed because appreciation comes from mostly external factors such as the neighborhood becoming nicer or more people are moving to the area.

-While capital growth is an important metric to investors, it doesn't show the full picture of the investment because it is only realized once sold. what the figure might be now, might not be in the future because appreciation is never guaranteed.

 <iframe src='./PCT-Growth.html' width=1000 height=600 frameBorder=0></iframe>

 While Bright Leaf has outperformed Fort Pike in appreciation, that doesn't show the full picture of the investment because it is only realized once sold.
 Real estate is a long term investment, so that figure could go down because appreciation is never guaranteed but over the long term, we expect it to appreciate further.
+This does hint towards Bright Leaf being a better investment in having more rent growth and more buyers in the area.

 ### Visualization - Annual Revenue from January 2015 - September 2022

-The combat the problem with appreciation not being guaranteed, there is a second part to real estate investing.
+To combat the problem with appreciation not being guaranteed, there is a second part to real estate investing.
 That is renting out the home.
 This provides a more secure way to generate some revenue to cover the expenses and bring some return to the money that was invested.

 <iframe src='./Revenue.html' width=1000 height=600 frameBorder=0></iframe>

-Fort pike has outperformed Bright Leaf in providing a higher rent amount every year in this period, but this doesn't take into the account the expenses ocurred by the properties and external factors such as turn over.
-It is desireable to have a higher rent amount, but to minimize the expenses,
+Fort pike has outperformed Bright Leaf in consistently providing a higher revenue.
+A higher revenue is good because it gives more room to remain profitable even when capital expenditures arise.
+Although the revenue of Fort Pike looks good, we are not sure how the high turnover rate will affect the profit because there are more repairs and maintenance request done.

 ### Visualization - Repairs and Maintenance Compared to Revenue from January 2015 - September 2022